-- Identify pupils who are experiencing difficulty with behaviour. - Strive to identify any underlying causes and take appropriate action. - Encourage children to be responsible for their actions and to play a part in setting themselves targets for improving their behaviour. - Provide a named person to whom the child can go for help and support. - Ensure all staff are aware of any issues and how to apply the school's policy appropriately. - Provide individual or small group sessions to work on specific behaviour problems with the ELSA- Emotional Literacy Support Assistant. - Work in partnership with parents. - Follow the SEND policy.

-Seek advice and guidance from other agencies as appropriate, eg Local Inclusion Support Team, Children and Young People's Service, School Nurse, Health Visitor.
+- Identify pupils who are experiencing difficulty with behaviour. - Strive to identify any underlying causes and take appropriate action. - Encourage children to be responsible for their actions and to play a part in setting themselves targets for improving their behaviour. - Provide a named person to whom the child can go for help and support. - Ensure all staff are aware of any issues and how to apply the school's policy appropriately. - Provide individual or small group sessions to work on specific behaviour problems with the ELSA- Emotional Literacy Support Assistant. - Work in partnership with parents. - Follow the SEND policy. - Seek advice and guidance from other agencies as appropriate, eg Local Inclusion Support Team, Children and Young People's Service, School Nurse, Health Visitor.

 As a school, we want all our pupils "to fly" and have the same opportunities to learn.
 If a child is struggling to follow the school rules we would explore, as a team, why this might be.
 A pupil may have additional needs or require extra support.
-Our SENDCo supports the class teacher to initiate a support plan and if required seek additional funding for resources, including extra staff.
+Our SENDCo supports the class teacher and parents / carers to initiate a support plan and if required seek additional funding for resources.
+Please see the SEND information report for further details.
 We also access support from a range of agencies, for example, behaviour support, the school nurse team and Special Educational Needs specialists, for example Autism.